What’s the ‘deal’ with Social Shopping?

 While the data available to online retailers is miles ahead of their bricks-and-mortar counterparts, it can be difficult to accurately track the customer journey from browsing on social, to conversion.
 Particularly for items with a long consideration period and a non-linear path-to-purchase.

 Over the last few decades, the retail world has experienced a dramatic shift.
 In a case of adapt-to-survive, more and more retailers are expanding their online offering.
-As revealed by our latest Digital 2019 report, globally, people spent $86.45 billion buying consumer goods online in 2018, a 8.5% increase YoY.
-Fashion and beauty accounted for $23.44 billion of the total e-commerce in the UK, alongside other popular categories such as consumer electronics ($19.43 billion), food and personal care ($16.24 billion), toy, DIY and hobby goods ($14.84 billion).
-Travel (including accomodation) topped the list with $42.20 billion spent online in the UK last year.
+As revealed by our latest Digital 2019 report, globally, people spent (USD) $1.786 trillion buying consumer goods online in 2018, a 14% increase YoY.
+Unsurprisingly, clothing accounts for 1 in 3 online purchases made in Australia (1 in 4 in the US), alongside other popular categories such as consumer electronics, books and consumables like food and liquor.

 Yet with new market research revealing that 7 out of 10 Millennials consider their mobile device to be their most important shopping tool, it’s clear that the way we buy is not just moving online, but mobile.
-In 2015, only 18% of people in the UK bought something on a smartphone.
-Flash-forward just three years, and 45% of Brits made an online purchase via a mobile device.
+In 2015, less than 10% of Australians had bought something on a smartphone.
+Flash-forward just two years, and 1 in 5 online purchases are made on a mobile.